 Physical diagram

-Shown in figure 1 is our physical topology for this example.
+The following diagram shows the physical topology that we are going to use in this configuration example.
 Note that there is only one physical link between the switch and the router which will be used for all VLANs.
 Compare this topology to the one from the previous lesson, where there was a physical link for every VLAN.

 Configuring the switch